Murray Bookchin: Kurdish movement

 Bookchin's reflections on social ecology and libertarian municipalism also inspired Abdullah Öcalan, the historical leader of the Kurdish movement, to create the concept of democratic confederalism, which aims to bring together the peoples of the Middle East in a confederation of democratic, multicultural and ecological communes.
-Adopted by the Kurdistan Workers' Party (PKK) since 2005, Öcalan's project represents a major ideological shift away from their previous goal of establishing a Marxist-Leninist state.
+Adopted by the Kurdistan Workers' Party (PKK) since 2005, Öcalan's project represents a major ideological shift away from their previous goal of establishing a Marxist–Leninist state.
 In addition to the PKK, Öcalan's internationalist project was also well received by its Syrian counterpart, the Party of Democratic Union (PYD), which would become the first organization in the world to actually found a society based on the principles of democratic confederalism.
-On January 6, 2014, the cantons of Rojava, in Syrian Kurdistan, federated into autonomous municipalities, adopting a social contract which established a decentralized non-hierarchy society, based on principles of direct democracy, feminism, ecology, cultural pluralism, participatory politics and economic cooperativism.
+On January 6, 2014, the cantons of Rojava, in Syrian Kurdistan, federated into autonomous municipalities, adopting a social contract which established a decentralized non-hierarchical society, based on principles of direct democracy, feminism, ecology, cultural pluralism, participatory politics and economic cooperativism.

 Municipalism and communalism

-Bookchin's vision of an ecological society is based on highly participatory, grassroots politics, in which municipal communities democratically plan and manage their affairs through popular assembly, a program he called Communalism.
+Bookchin's vision of an ecological society is based on highly participatory, grassroots politics, in which municipal communities democratically plan and manage their affairs through popular assembly, a program he called communalism.
 This democratic deliberation purposefully promotes autonomy and self-reliance, as opposed to centralized state politics.
 While this program retains elements of anarchism, it emphasizes a higher degree of organization (community planning, voting, and institutions) than general anarchism.
-In Bookchin's Communalism, these autonomous, municipal communities connect with each other via confederations.
+In Bookchin's communalism, these autonomous municipal communities connect with each other via confederations.

 Starting in the 1970s, Bookchin argued that the arena for libertarian social change should be the municipal level.
-In 1980 Bookchin used the term "libertarian municipalism" to describe a system in which libertarian institutions of directly democratic assemblies would oppose and replace the state with a confederation of free municipalities.
-In "The Next Revolution", Bookchin stresses the link that libertarian municipalism has with his earlier philosophy of social ecology.
+In 1980 Bookchin used the term "libertarian municipalism" to describe a libertarian socialist system in which institutions of directly democratic assemblies would oppose and replace the state with a confederation of free municipalities.
+In The Next Revolution, Bookchin stresses the link that libertarian municipalism has with his earlier philosophy of social ecology.
 He writes:

 Bookchin proposes that these institutional forms must take place within differently scaled local areas.
 In a 2001 interview he summarized his views this way:

 Libertarian municipalism intends to create a situation in which the two powers—the municipal confederations and the nation state cannot coexist.